128technology/docs/docs/plugin_ipsec_client.md

 | value    | The value of the option              |

 :::warning
-The `custom-option` are added to the libreswan config file and any invalid option could prevent the application from starting up.
+The `custom-option` is added to the libreswan config file; any invalid option could prevent the application from starting up.
 :::

 ### Clients